johnnymugs/controllers-talk/talk.md

 # Presence of resource

 # Response
+{::comment}
+Something people often miss is that we can request an object in many formats, it should be the same basic resource {:/comment}

 # What does it look like in action?
+{::comment}
+You'll notice these are very repetitive in implementation {:/comment}

 # Shared examples

+{::comment}
+TODO: consider doing before / after
+{:/comment}

 # Authentication

 # Authentication shared example
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

 # Authentication shared example in action
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

 # Authorization

 # Authorization shared example
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

 # Authorization shared example in action
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

 # Presence

 # Presence shared example
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

 # Presence shared example in action
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

 # Response

 # Response shared example
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

 # Response shared example in action
 {::comment}
-fil this out
+TODO: fil this out
 {:/comment}

-# Why is this such a good thing?
+# Your test is like a check list
 {::comment}
-section - should the following slides go after examples?
-{:/comment}

-# Your test is like a check list

-# Easier to test

-# Simpler controllers

-# Logic goes in models where it belongs

-# No confusion about where things go (bulk creates, likes, etc)

-# Uniform controllers == more time spent on things that matter

-# Footwork
+"build to spec" like in the actual meaning of the term {:/comment}

+# But Johnny, what about...

+- Likes/Bookmarks/Ratings
+- Bulk creates
-- No gem!
+- Merging records
-- This will vary from project to project
-- Figure out how your project will handle these situations

 # "Skinny controller, fat model"